 The most common crimes are petty crimes – from pick pocketing at tourist areas to house break ins.
 Be sure to take the necessary precautions to stay safe and keep your mind at ease.

-Sea Point – Attracts those with an active lifestyle that prefer live right on the coast.
+Attracts those with an active lifestyle that prefer life right on the coast.
 It is less touristy than other areas and a very walkable area to live in.
 This neighbourhood is mostly filled with apartments, many offering seaviews.

-City Bowl – Right in the middle of the city with a wealth of coffee shops and little cafes.
+Right in the middle of the city with a wealth of coffee shops and little cafes.
 Suburban life mixed with city convenience is what you can expect while staying in City Bowl.
-This is however one of the ever dubbed “up and coming” areas of Cape Town.
+This is, however, one of the ever dubbed “up and coming” areas of Cape Town.
 There are a lot of homeless people in the CBD and it can be quite confronting after dark.

-Bloubergstrand – Active beach goers enjoy this part of Cape Town as it is a mecca for Surfers of all genres.
+Active beachgoers enjoy this part of Cape Town as it is a mecca for Surfers of all genres.
 Just a 25 minute ride from the city center, you will feel like you are a world away from the hustle and bustle, but close enough to get to it when you want to.

 Will I Need Residency?